COVID-19 Cases in Schools

 All schools open for in-person learning in San Francisco must follow the Department of Public Health guidance to open as safely as possible.
 This includes specific procedures on hygiene, ventilation, face coverings, physical distancing, and more.

-If anyone at the school should have symptoms or test positive for COVID-19, the Department of Public Health has specific guidelines to ensure staff and students quarantine and the City is alerted and can document and investigate each case.
+If anyone at the school should have symptoms or test positive for COVID-19, the Department of Public Health has specific guidelines to ensure that exposed staff and students quarantine and that the City is alerted in order to document and investigate each case.

 Learn more about these policies and procedures on the San Francisco Department of Public Health website.